 Most of us would not survive if we found ourselves needing to gather food from the wild.
 Even so, our bodies haven’t yet gotten the memo that we no longer know how to do that.
 Human health sometimes suffers at the hands of human ingenuity.

-As unappealing as that diet and lifestyle may seem, there are pieces of it that are vital for our wellbeing––and healthy bones.
-Not only do fresh plant foods provide fiber; they also offer a bounty of micronutrients not found in processed food.
+As unappealing as that diet and lifestyle may seem, there are pieces of it that are vital for our wellbeing – and healthy bones.
+Exercise, sunshine, and diet are all needed for healthy bone growth and maintenance.
+Not only do fresh plant foods provide fiber, but they also offer a bounty of micronutrients not found in processed food.
 Processed food is a significant source of inflammation in the gut.
 Inflammation in the gut triggers inflammation in surrounding tissues, including bone tissue.
 Fresh plant micronutrients quell inflammation.

 Today, we’re prone to have more inflammation and fewer nutrients to quiet it: more unchecked inflammation from modern life and less of Nature’s protection.
 With estrogen’s anti-inflammatory protection waning in midlife, bone tissue is more at risk of succumbing to inflammatory bone loss.